public-key-cryptography/public-key-editor/README.md

 	that can be copied and pasted into the terminal.

-	This command creates the jar file by creating and then deleting a temporary directory for the compiled code or class files, and by creating and deleting a temporary manifest file.
+	This command creates the jar file by compiling the program, creating a temporary directory for the compiled code or class files, creating a jar file and loading the class files into the jar file, creating a manifest file and saving the text "Main-Class: Editor", updating the jar file to include the manifest file, and then deleting the temporary class files directory and manifest file.

 	The five command lines are printed using newline chars for readability (and to keep the horizontal scroll bar from expanding), but you could delete the four newline chars and